-The NIWM is interested in learning more about the Belfast Blitz, the US Forces stationed in NI, evacuation of children to the countryside, farming and industry, the work of Air Raid Wardens, Home Guards and those who enlisted in the Army, RAF and the Navy.
+We want to hear stories about the Belfast Blitz, the US Forces stationed in NI, the evacuation of children to the countryside, farming and industry, the work of Air Raid Wardens, the Home Guard and those who enlisted in the Army, RAF and the Navy.

 Some of the questions we are asking are: